Aircloak/aircloak/user_guides/source/installation.md

   quay.io/aircloak/cloak:latest
 ```

 In the command above, you need to replace `configuration_folder` with the full path to the folder where `config.json` is residing.
+If you want to have explicit control of the cloak version, replace the `latest` tag in the command with the specific version number.

 ## Configuring data access